primatejs/primate/docs/guide/types.md

 Types are defined in the `types` directory, unless specified [elsewise](/guide/configuration#paths-types) in the configuration.
-Type filenames are alphanumeric and lowercase-first -- any files not starting with a lowercase letter will be ignored by Primate.
+Type filenames are alphanumeric and lowercase-first -- any files not starting with a lowercase letter will be ignored.

 Type files must export a function as their default export, and Primate will refuse to start if it detects a type that's not a function.

-Here is an example for a `number` type, a type that makes sure a string is convertible to a number.
+Here is an example for a `number` type, a type that makes sure a string is convertible to a number and outputs a number.

 ```js caption=types/number.js
 import {is} from "runtime-compat/dyndef";